Economy of Japan: Heisei period (1989–2019)

-Reiwa period (2019–present)
+Reiwa period (2020–present)

 2020–21 recession

-Since early January 2020, Japanese economy began to suffer from the COVID-19 pandemic as several countries reported a significant increase in cases by March 2020.
-However, in early April, Japanese Prime Minister Shinzo Abe announced that he declared state of emergency, citing gave the nation its worst economic crisis since the end of World War II.
-Jun Saito of the Japan Center for Economic Research stated that the pandemic delivered the "final blow" to Japan's long fledging economy, which also resumed slow growth in 2018.

-Less than a quarter of Japanese people expect living conditions to improve in the coming decades.
+In early January 2020, Japanese economy began to suffer from the COVID-19 pandemic.
+In early April, Japanese Prime Minister Shinzo Abe announced a state of emergency.
+Less than a quarter of Japanese people expected living conditions to improve in the coming decades.
 In October 2020 during the pandemic, Japan and the United Kingdom formally signed the first free-trade agreement post-Brexit, which will boost trade by approximately £15.2 billion.
 It enables tariff-free trade on 99% of exports to Japan.
 On 15 February 2021, the Nikkei average breached the 30k benchmark, the highest since November 1991.
-It is due to strong corporate earnings, GDP data and optimism over COVID-19 vaccination program in the country.
+It was due to strong corporate earnings, GDP data and optimism over the COVID-19 vaccination program in the country.